 - Valuable insights: You can learn a lot from the performance of your affiliate programme and apply these insights to other marketing channels.
 For example, if your Facebook ads drive the most conversions, this could be a good area to focus your organic social media efforts.

-- Valuable exposure: Even when an affiliate ad doesn’t drive an attributable conversion, that doesn’t mean it hasn’t had any benefit.
+- Valuable exposure: Even when an affiliate ad doesn’t drive an attributable conversion, that doesn’t mean it hasn’t benefitted the merchant.
 In most cases, you’re generating valuable brand exposure — perhaps in the form of influencer endorsements or positive reviews.
+And that doesn’t cost you a penny.